Stylet alternatives and similar packages

 Smaragd

-A platform-independent, lightweight library for developing .NET applications using the MVVM architecture. -
+A platform-independent, lightweight library for developing .NET applications using the MVVM architecture -

 Okra App Framework

+DISCONTINUED.
 An app centric MVVM framework for Windows 8.1 built with dependency injection in mind, including a full set of Visual Studio MVVM templates. -

 MvvmMicro